supriya6112/Bootstrap-Website/README.md

 # Bootrasp-Website
-This course gave me an overview of client-side web UI frameworks, in particular Bootstrap 4.
+A website using Bootstrap 4.
 I learnt about grids and responsive design, Bootstrap CSS and JavaScript components.